Egg white protein nutrition fitness guide

 Egg white absorbs slower than whey.
 This is actually good for keeping you full longer.
 It is not as ideal for the 30-minute post-workout window as whey.
 But for a morning meal or a snack, egg whites are excellent.

-Stat nugget: A study published in the American Journal of Clinical Nutrition found that cooked egg protein is 91% digestible compared to 51% for raw egg protein.
-Cooking nearly doubles the protein you absorb. - AJCN, 1998.
+Stat nugget: A study in the American Journal of Clinical Nutrition found something important.
+Cooked egg protein is 91% digestible.
+Raw egg protein is only 51% digestible.
+Cooking almost doubles the protein your body absorbs.
+This was published in AJCN, 1998.

 What Does Egg White Protein Cost Per Gram in India?